 As part of the preparation of the foreign cultural programme of the observances of the centennial of independence, the Master Programme is preparing to put together an international series of events, whose narrative axis will be built around the figure of Ignacy Jan Paderewski, an outstanding Polish pianist, composer, independence activist and politician.
 Poland’s regaining of independence is connected with political, military and economic events, but also with a broad range of activities by Poles in the area of culture.
 Outstanding achievements in this field were contributed by Paderewski, a figure known throughout the world as an outstanding artist, statesman and diplomat and a great patriot.

-Key events in 2017 will include the Polish Pavilion at the 57th International Exhibition of Visual Arts – La Biennale di Venezia; the Krystian Lupa Retrospective at the Festival Paris d'Automne; the presentation of a Lupa production at the prestigious Trans Ameriques festival in Montreal; the exhibition Władysław Strzemiński – Katarzyna Kobro in the Reina Sofia Museum in Madrid, along with an accompanying programme; an international conference on the Experimental Studio of Polish Radio in the Łódź Art Museum as part of the preparations for a broader global presentation within the Independent programme.
+Key events have included the Polish Pavilion at the 57th International Exhibition of Visual Arts – La Biennale di Venezia; the Krystian Lupa Retrospective at the Festival Paris d'Automne; the presentation of a Lupa production at the prestigious Trans Ameriques festival in Montreal; the exhibition Władysław Strzemiński – Katarzyna Kobro in the Reina Sofia Museum in Madrid, along with an accompanying programme; an international conference on the Experimental Studio of Polish Radio in the Łódź Art Museum as part of the preparations for a broader global presentation within the Independent programme.

 Please visit the Culture.pl portal to find out more about the Adam Mickiewicz Institute's Projects.